bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 3) **Core** component for task execution,
 4) **API/UI** component for administration.

 The Stream Juggler Platform performs data processing that is fulfilled in modules.
-A module is a processor.
-The mode of processing in it is determined by a set of configurations uploaded to the system via the UI.
+The mode of processing in a module is determined by a set of configurations uploaded to the system via the UI.

-The events enter the processor in streams from a list of supported interfaces - TCP, Apache Kafka and T-streams.
-A result data are put into an external data storage.
+The events enter the processing module in streams from a list of supported interfaces - TCP, Apache Kafka and T-streams.
+A result data are placed into an external data storage.

 .. figure:: _static/Overview2.png
     :align: center